TAbdiukov/CryptoChecker_Research/README.md

 * CryptoChecker (CC) 1.3 alpha – [bin](./bin/CC_1.3_alpha) / [IA](https://archive.org/details/cc1.13a)
 * CryptoChecker (CC) 1.1 (beta 8) and CryptoChecker (CC) 1.2 (alpha) – [bin](./bin/CC_1.1_(beta_8)_and_CC_1.2_(alpha)) / [IA](https://archive.org/details/cc12a_and_cc11b8)

-## What is CC by Aleph ?
+## What is CC by Aleph?

 CC aka CryptoChecker by Aleph

-This is an amazing old tool to detecting (crypto) signatures in files.
-Unfortunately, no source code available.
+This is an amazing old tool for detecting (crypto) signatures in files.
+Unfortunately, no source code is available.

 The tool is last updated in 2016 and made with MZ-architecture in mind (.com file format, from MS-DOS/Win9x days), and given how capable the utility is, it would be great to be able to use this utility in the future.